twitter/twemoji/README.md

 #### base

-The default url is the same as `twemoji.base`, so if you modify the former, it will reflect as default for all parsed strings or nodes.
+The default URL is the same as `twemoji.base`, so if you modify the former, it will reflect as default for all parsed strings or nodes.

 #### ext